Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 customary UNIX fashion.

-The values following the equals sign in parameters are all either a string (no quotes needed) or a boolean, which may be given as yes/no, 1/0 or true/false.
-Case is not significant in boolean values, but is preserved in string values.
+The values following the equals sign in parameters are all either a string (no quotes needed) or a boolean.
+Accepted boolean values are yes/no (preferred), y/n, true/false, t/f, on/off, enabled/disabled and 1/0, in any case.
+Any other boolean value is ignored with a logged warning and the option's default applies.
+Case is preserved in string values.
 Some options such as **file perm** take numeric values.

 # Section Descriptions